ccwutw/Lung_Nodules_Detection/README.md

 ## Getting Started Guide
 ### Preprocessing
-These processes includes segmenting the ROI (the lungs) from the surrounding regions in the CT images.
-These include
+The preprocessing processe focused on segmenting the ROI (the lungs) from the surrounding regions in the CT images.
+The detailed breakdown is listed below:

-    Extracting Lungs
+- Extracting Lungs
-    Extracting nodule masks
+- Extracting nodule masks
-    Binary Thresholding
+- Binary Thresholding
-    Erosion & Dilation for removing noise
+- Erosion & Dilation for removing noise

 ### Training